IRONSIDE EDGE WORKS

-My original motives for pursuing the art of knifemaking was somewhat selfish… I needed a quality Combative EDC Knife for myself, but could not afford to buy one from some of the talented makers around me at the time.
+My original motives for pursuing the art of knifemaking was somewhat selfish… I needed a quality Defensive EDC Knife for myself, but could not afford to buy one from some of the talented makers around me at the time.
 I decided instead to put my creativity into shaping metal, and soon I had crafted my first blade…

 My background in Combative Arts has given me certain perspectives, both learned and imparted by mentors, which influence the design of the knives I make.
-I typically use Pikal blades for my own Combative style, so I’ve devoted a lot of time to making and perfecting this unique style of knife.
+I typically use Pikal blades for my own Combative methodology, so I’ve devoted a lot of time to making and perfecting this unique style of knife.

 But I also consider myself a minimalist and heavily influenced by traditional Japanese swordmakers, for whom each part of the sword has a practical purpose, yet can also be beautifully crafted.
 I’ve never held the belief that form should follow function – the two should co-exist.
 I like to think my knives speak to the soul, as well as protect it.

 My style will, and has continued to develop since my first blade (pictured left).
-But I feel my knives fill a unique niche of being wholly practical, extremely robust Combative edged weapons, designed with a singular purpose, that are also carefully considered artistically and crafted to showcase their natural aesthetics.
+But I feel my knives fill a unique niche of being wholly practical, extremely robust Defensive edged weapons, designed with a singular purpose, that are also carefully considered artistically and crafted to showcase their natural aesthetics.

 The blades I make are typically shaped from simple High Carbon steels like O1/Bohler K460.
 Though old fashioned and “low tech”, steels like these have been used for edged weapons for centuries and to some degree I appreciate that they require more care and maintenance than modern stainless steels.
 These blades will rust if you neglect them, but they age so very well.
-Some of my Masterworks Knives are made from Hitachi Aogami and Shirogami steels.
-These rare Japanese steels are modern and high tech but still carry a tradition in them.
+Some of my Knives are made from Hitachi Aogami and Shirogami steels.
+These more rare Japanese steels are modern and high tech but still carry a tradition in them.
 They are as close as we can get to traditional Tamahagane in an off the shelf mill steel.